 READY TO GET INVOLVED?

 Those are just a couple of the “success stories” Emma has seen recently.
 Like all teachers, ELL teachers do far more than teach an academic subject.
-This #GivingTuesday (2020), we’re coming together to encourage and support area ELL teachers.
-Won’t you join us with a donation of school supplies or funds to purchase supplies?
+For 2021, KIN is connecting all 120 ELL classrooms in Knox County with a church or group that is willing to support them.
+Let us know if your group wants to get involved!

 *Name changed for privacy.